-Moreover, Switzerland and Germany signed an administrative agreement on cooperation between their competition authorities on 1 November 2022, which is expected to enter into force in September 2023 at the earliest.
+Moreover, Switzerland and Germany signed an administrative agreement on cooperation between their competition authorities on 1 November 2022, which came into force on 1 September 2023.
 The agreement aims to ensure the efficient enforcement of competition law in cross-border situations.
-For this purpose, the agreement will enable future cooperation between ComCo and the German Federal Cartel Office, including the exchange of information in merger proceedings.
+For this purpose, the agreement enables cooperation between ComCo and the German Federal Cartel Office, including the exchange of information in merger proceedings.
 Since the thresholds for a merger control filing are higher in Switzerland than in Germany, the exchange of information in the area of merger control is likely to have little impact from a Swiss perspective.